On the Family Resolution Centre login page, click the Forgot password? button, and follow the instructions to reset your password.

 You need to download the file first and then open it.
 To download a file, click the file name.
 This will place the file in your Downloads folder on your local hard drive (computer).
 Please note that you are responsible for the security of these files once on your computer.

 No. Every file you and the other parent uploads is part of the case file, and can’t be deleted.
-The other parent won’t be able to see ID you upload when you start your parenting plan.
+The other parent won’t be able to see ID you upload when you start your parenting or child support arrangements.

 If you don't want to upload your ID right now, you can email for a coach to help you get started.
 Your coach will be a fully qualified family law mediator.
-Please note, you can still have a mediator help you after you both propose a parenting plan.
+Please note, you can still have a mediator help you after you both propose parenting or child support arrangements.
 You will have to upload your ID now.
 It will be a different mediator than your coach, so you can be assured of neutrality in helping you reach agreement.

 Yes, once you have registered all your information.
-Every time you click Continue, your parenting plan is saved.
+Every time you click Continue, your parenting or child support arrangements are saved.
 You can log out at any time.
-When you log back in, you can choose to either continue with your current parenting plan, or start over.
+When you log back in, you can choose to either continue with your current arrangements, or start over.

 Yes.
-If you'd like help before either of you have proposed your parenting plan, ask for a coach to help you get started or unstuck.
+If you'd like help before either of you have proposed parenting or child support arrangements, ask for a coach to help you get started or unstuck.
 Your coach will be a fully qualified family law mediator.
-Please note, you can still have a mediator help you after you both propose a parenting plan.
+Please note, you can still have a mediator help you after you both propose parenting or child support arrangements.
 It will be a different mediator than your coach, so you can be assured of neutrality in helping you reach agreement.

-Once the first parent has proposed their first ideas for their parenting plan, and the second parent has responded with their own proposed parenting plan, you can ask for a mediator to help you if you haven't agreed on all issues.
+Once the first parent has proposed their first ideas for their parenting or child support arrangements, and the second parent has responded with their own proposed parenting or child support arrangements, you can ask for a mediator to help you if you haven't agreed on all issues.
 In the left sidebar, click the Request Help from a Mediator button.
 You’ll get an email when a mediator has been assigned to help you.

 A file is any document you upload, like a Word file, a PDF, a photo you upload of your driver’s license, etc. These are all visible in the Files window.